The Domain Of The Relation Is The Single Value

 • Second Normal Form (2NF): Must be in 1NF and eliminates redundant data that depends on only part of the primary key.
 This applies to tables with composite primary keys (primary keys consisting of multiple attributes).

 • Third Normal Form (3NF): Must be in 2NF and eliminates transitive dependencies.
-This means that non-key attributes should not depend on other non-key attributes.
+Basically, non-key attributes should not depend on other non-key attributes.

 • Boyce-Codd Normal Form (BCNF): A stricter version of 3NF.
 A table is in BCNF if and only if every determinant is a candidate key.
 (A candidate key is an attribute or set of attributes that can uniquely identify a tuple in the table.)